 What are discounts points?

-A discount point is 1% of the loan amount.
+A point is 1% of the loan amount.
 For example, 1 point on a $200,000 loan is $2,000.
-Sometimes it is advantageous to pay points and get a lower interest rate if you plan to live in the home for an extended period of time.
+Sometimes it is advantageous to pay discount points and get a lower interest rate if you plan to live in the home for an extended period of time.
 In that case you may end up paying less over the life of your loan.
-Generally, points paid at the time of closing are a deduction for tax purposes.
+Points paid at the time of closing may be a deduction for tax purposes.
 Please consult a tax professional for details.

 What is Loan-to-Value (LTV)

 LTV is the relationship between the amount of your outstanding mortgage loan balance to the appraised value or sales price, whichever is less.
 The LTV is expressed as a percentage.

 For Example, the LTV for the following scenario would be 60% ($165,000 divided by $275,000)